jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_2_2_4"></a>
 #### [↖](#4_2)[↑](#4_2_2_3)[↓](#4_2_2_5) Integration
-* *Lambda Proxy* - request is passed through straight to a lambda
+* *Lambda Proxy* - request is passed through straight to a Lambda
   * Can point to an *alias* to enable canary testing
 * *Lambda* - allows integration of *mapping template*
   * Can transform request as well as repsonse
-  * Allows to evolve the API while keeping lambda function static
+  * Allows to evolve the API while keeping Lambda function static
 * *Any service*
   * **All** AWS services support dedicated APIs to expose their features.
 However, the application protocols or programming interfaces are likely to differ from service to service.
 An API Gateway